Plus500 vs IronFX Comparison

 How do Plus500 and IronFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 Plus500 requires a minimum deposit of €100, while IronFX requires a minimum deposit of $50.
-From our testing we found Plus500 offers spreads of 0.6 (as of Aug 2018), while IronFX offers spreads of 1.2.
-Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where IronFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that Plus500 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for funding and deposit methods, whereas IronFX supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Plus500 or IronFX?
+Which broker offers more tradeable asset classes, Plus500 or IronFX?

 Can I trade cryptocurrency with Plus500 or IronFX?